 - What are the critical differences between US GAAP and IASB standards?

 - What issues are involved in moving from US GAAP to IFRS?

 - When may alternatives be chosen and what options are available for preparing IFRS financial statements?

-- What are the most current joint decisions of the IASB-FASB, time-lines for implementation for joint projects and transition guidance.
+- What are the most recent joint decisions of the IASB-FASB, time-lines for implementation for joint projects and transition guidance?

 - Content of IFRS Financial Statements

 - Presentation of financial statements (IAS 1)

 - Accounting policies, changes in accounting estimates and errors (IAS 8)